fluid-project/sojustrepairit.org/README.md

 ## Development

-Assuming you have Docpad installed globally already, `npm install` to install the dependencies, then `docpad run`.
+Assuming you have Docpad installed globally already:

+* do work in the *development* branch
+* `npm install` to install the dependencies
+* `docpad run` to run development mode
+* See **Deployment** below for deploying results to master branch

 ## Deployment